Fire sprinkler system: Europe

-In Norway as of July 2010, all new housing of more than two storeys, all new hotels, care homes, and hospitals must be sprinklered.
-Other Nordic countries require or soon will require sprinklers in new care homes, and in Finland as of 2010 a third of care homes were retrofitted with sprinklers.
-A fire in an illegal immigrant detention center at Schiphol Airport in the Netherlands on 27 October 2005 killed 11 detainees, and led to the retrofitting of sprinklers in all similarly designed prisons in the Netherlands.
-A fire at Düsseldorf Airport on 11 April 1996 which killed 17 people led to sprinklers being retrofitted in all major German airports.
-Most European countries also require sprinklers in shopping centers, in large warehouses, and in high-rise buildings.

 Renewed interest in and support for sprinkler systems in the UK has resulted in sprinkler systems being more widely installed.
 In schools, for example, the government has issued recommendations through Building Bulletin 100, a design guide for fire safety in schools, that most new schools, except for a few low risk schools, should be constructed with sprinkler protection.
 In 2011, Wales became the first country in the world where sprinklers are compulsory in all new homes.
 The law applies to newly built houses and blocks of flats, as well as care homes and university halls of residence.
 In Scotland, all new schools are sprinklered, as are new care homes, sheltered housing and high rise flats.

 In the UK, since the 1990s sprinklers have gained recognition within the Building Regulations (England and Wales) and Scottish Building Standards and under certain circumstances, the presence of sprinkler systems is deemed to provide a form of alternative compliance to some parts of the codes.
 For example, the presence of a sprinkler system will usually permit doubling of compartment sizes and increases in travel distances (to fire exits) as well as allowing a reduction in the fire rating of internal compartment walls.